prajwal1014/jenkins_kubernetes/README.md

 ```sh
 sudo cat /etc/kubernetes/admin.conf
 ```
-Copy the entire contents of this file.
+Copy the entire contents of this file(as admin.conf/admin.txt in your pc).

 ### **Step 2.2: Add `admin.conf` as a Secret File in Jenkins**
 1. Open **Jenkins Dashboard**.